-- Discussion with and enquiry of management and those charged with governance concerning known or suspected instances of non-compliance with laws and regulations and fraud; - Obtaining an understanding of the internal control environment in place to prevent and detect irregularities; - Reading minutes of meetings of those charged with governance, correspondence with the Guernsey Financial Services Commission and internal compliance reports to identify and consider any known or suspected instances of non-compliance with laws and regulations and fraud; - Recalculating investment income and realised and unrealised gains and losses; and - Reconciled the Cell's recorded investment valuations to either independent third party sources or the net asset value of the investments per the investments' latest audited financial statements.
+- Discussion with and enquiry of management and those charged with governance concerning known or suspected instances of non-compliance with laws and regulations and fraud; - Obtaining an understanding of the internal control environment in place to prevent and detect irregularities; - Reading minutes of meetings of those charged with governance, correspondence with the Guernsey Financial Services Commission and internal compliance reports to identify and consider any known or suspected instances of non-compliance with laws and regulations and fraud; - We considered the qualification of the custodian on page 8 which notes that there has been a breach of section 3.1 (3) of the Licensees Conduct of Business Rules and Guidance, 2021.
+We have considered the directors response contained within the directors' report.
+We obtained relevant information surrounding the breach, the remedies put in place already and considered relevance and the impact on the financial statements: - Recalculating investment income and realised and unrealised gains and losses; and - Reconciled the Cell's recorded investment valuations to either independent third-party sources or capital statements of the underlying investments.